eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-firstproject.md

 ![](dist/images/createproject.png)

 2\.
-This prompt gives you a list of project types for you to select.
+This prompt displays a list of project types for you to select.

 ![](dist/images/listtemplates.png)